seagle0128/doom-modeline/README.md

 ;; Whether to use unicode as a fallback (instead of ASCII) when not using icons.
 (setq doom-modeline-unicode-fallback t)

-;; Whether display minor modes in mode-line.
+;; Whether display the minor modes in mode-line.
 (setq doom-modeline-minor-modes (featurep 'minions))

 ;; If non-nil, a word count will be added to the selection-info modeline segment.
 (setq doom-modeline-enable-word-count nil)

-;; Whether display buffer encoding.
+;; Whether display the buffer encoding.
 (setq doom-modeline-buffer-encoding t)

-;; Whether display indentation information.
+;; Whether display the indentation information.
 (setq doom-modeline-indent-info nil)

 ;; If non-nil, only display one number for checker information if applicable.